 The research room on the Human Metabolism Research Unit is specially-designed, and hermetically-sealed to the outside environment.
 From analysing the air moving into and out of the research room, we will measure the gases that you breathe in and out.
 This will provide us with data on metabolic rate.
 All meals will be provided whilst you are inside the research room, and any dietary requirements will be respected and catered for.
 You would be invited to undertake some mild physical exercise for a few minutes whilst inside the research room, although this will only be requested if you are willing and able to perform this.
-In addition, we would also assess your sleep quality with a portable sleep machine whilst you are inside the research room, and our research nurse will explain to you how this works and train you on the use of the portable sleep machine before you enter the room.
+In addition, we would also assess your sleep quality with a portable sleep machine whilst you are inside the research nurse will explain to you how this works before you enter the room.
 You will be also provided with theatre scrubs to ensure clothing standardisation during the study, and you will be asked to have two urine pregnancy tests.
-During the 24 hours that you are within the room, you will also be asked to collect urine produced in that time in a specific container to allow accurate measurement of your metabolic activity.